watir/watirbook/link.md

 ## ID

-According to HTML specification, almost all HTML elements can have an id, and each id should be unique on the page.
+According to the HTML specification, almost all HTML elements can have an id, and each id should be unique on the page.
 Uniqueness makes ids very convenient for us.
-All other element attributes can appear more than once on the page and Watir will locate only the first element with a specific attribute, and maybe you want the second or the third one.
-(There is workaround for that problem, keep on reading.)
+All other element attributes can appear more than once on the page and Watir will locate only the first element with the specified attribute, and maybe you want the second or the third one (there is a workaround for that problem, keep on reading).

-So, if the link had an id attribute, like this:
+So, if the link has an id attribute, like this:

     <a id="programming-ruby"></a>